Your control over who makes decisions on your behalf.

 LPAs for businesses

-As well as the two Lasting Powers of Attorney mentioned above for the individual, there is also an LPA available if you are a business owner.
-If this is you, it is important to think about what would happen to your business if you were unable to make decisions.
+If you are a business owner, it is important to think about what would happen to your business if you were unable to make decisions.

 Who would authorise the payment of bills, sign cheques, service a business loan or pay salaries if something happens to you?
 Would you hope that a colleague or family member will get authority to act on your behalf? this could take some time to sort during which your business will potentially be at risk.

-To protect your business, you may wish to talk to us about a business LPA.
+To protect your business, you may wish to talk to us about a separate LPA to cover this.

 Easy to set up – not easy to overlook